biorack/metatlas/docs/Add_Atlas_to_DB.md

-# Creating atlas from CSV table and depositing it to MySQL database
+# Create atlas from CSV and deposit it to metatlas database

-### Gather atlas CSV
+## Gather atlas CSV

 The metatlas compound atlas you want to create and deposit should be a table in comma-separated value (CSV) format.
-It may contain any number of fields, but must contain the following required columns:
+It may contain many different fields, but must contain the following required columns:

 `rt_max` - float